gtronset/beets-filetote/README.md

-This is a fork of copyartifacts, which was created in its entirety by Sami Barakat.
-It includes Python 3 fixes and has been published to PyPI as beets-copyartifacts3.
+This is a fork of copyartifacts3 that expands functionality.
+Itself a fork of copyartifacts (by Sami Barakat) includes Python 3 fixes and has been published to PyPI as beets-copyartifacts3.

 copyartifacts plugin for beets